Electronic Dog Doors Australia -

 SureFlap door gives you complete control over your dog’s entrance and exit.
 Aside from the standard mode, you can also set the door to only work in one direction.
 The out-only mode is especially handy as it prevents critters and other animals from getting inside your home.
 With a curfew mode, you can set the door to lock and unlock at specified times.

-This model by Ideal Pet Products is proof that electric pet doors don’t have to cost an arm and leg.
+This model by Ideal Pet Products is proof that electric pet doors don’t have to cost an arm and leg, making it a great choice for budgeting households.
 For more than an affordable price, this smart dog door has all the necessary features of such a product.

-This electric dog door uses radio frequency to operate.
+This electric dog door uses radio frequency to operate, similar to our number one option.
 So as long as your pooch has the RFID tag attached to the collar, the door will open and close for your pet.
 The door can be set to operate in four different ways: locked, unlocked, in-only and out-only.
 This way, you can control when your pooch can and cannot go out.

 The flap is made of Lexan, which is a virtually unbreakable material.
 So even if your canine companion decides to pound on the locked door viciously, there’s practically no way it will crack.
-While extremely sturdy, the Lexan flap is lightweight enough for pets of any size to easily walk through the door.
+While extremely sturdy, our independent team of experts agree that the Lexan flap is lightweight enough for pets of any size to easily walk through the door.

 This door is designed to fit most standard doors.
 While it’s possible to install it on a thin wall, you’ll need an additional extension to mount it on a thicker wall.
-With dimensions of 18 x 22 centimetres, this product is suitable for dogs up to 15 kilos.
+With dimensions of 18 cm x 22 cm, this product is suitable for dogs up to 15 kg, similar to our number two option.

-When it comes to electronic dog doors, PetSafe holds a well-deserved first spot.
+When it comes to electronic dog doors, all members of our team of independent experts agree PetSafe holds a well-deserved first spot.
 This model features three programmable modes, comes in two different sizes and works with five different dogs.
-It’s also pretty easy to install on both doors and walls.
+I especially loved how it’s also pretty easy to install on both doors and walls.

 Don’t be surprised if your dog feels reluctant to pass through the smart dog door at first.
 But you can encourage the behaviour by standing on the other side of the door and recalling.
 Once your dog goes through the door, make sure to reward them for a successful task.
 Repeat this as many times as you feel it’s needed.